gmp26/grunt-panda/README.md

       # Specify src and dest files in the usual grunt manner.
       # Multiple input files (i.e. src files in an array) will be
       # concatenated with a blank line between each file before
-      # offering then as a single file to pandoc.
+      # offering them as a single stream to pandoc.

 ```